 Learn more on how to disable notifications in Firefox and how to unsubscribe from web push in Chrome.

 Can I receive push notifications if my browser wasn’t opened?

-Finally, we can answer the main question of this article.
+Finally, we can answer the main question of this article in detail.

 On a desktop device, you can not receive push notifications if your browser is not running.
 A web push notification can only be delivered if the subscriber is online and the browser is running.
-Notifications will be delivered via the browser, from websites where you allowed notifications.
+You will recieve notifications only if you allowed them previousely for a particular website.
 Note that if you allowed notifications from a website while you were running Chrome, you won’t receive notifications from them if you are running Firefox, or if you are on a different device.

 Things are a bit different for mobile users.
 If a smartphone (Android) owner has installed and activated a browser app (Chrome), they will receive notifications when their screen is unlocked.
 It is the only requirement for delivery.

 Can I receive push notifications when my browser is not running? – No, web push notifications can not be received on a PC unless a browser is running.